 Published by cgaeta

 Hi everyone!
-I'm Chris, a freshman from Central New Jersey.
+I'm Chris, a sophomore from Central New Jersey.
 I am interested in majoring in neuroscience as well as economics.
 As a member of the golf team, you can find me on the course most afternoons in the fall and spring.
 Also, I serve as a Social Innovation Lab associate at the Lang Center and am looking forward to sharing my experiences at Swarthmore through this platform!
 View all posts by cgaeta